eobrien2002/NLP/Machine Translator/README.md

 Hi,

-This project was my attempt at building an LTSM Neural Network Machine Translator.
-Unfortunately, my laptop does not have enough ram and so my model only uses 1000 words from the dataset.
-If you have more ram please change the number of lines in the pre-processing section.
-Additionally, please download the text file data from the following link: http://www.manythings.org/anki/ Note, you will also need to change the name of the text file the script reads if you want to use a different language.
+This project was my attempt at building a seq2seq LTSM Machine Translator.
+The model is currently fed with one-hot-encodings as at the time I was unaware of other embedding tpyes like Word2Vec.
+Please download the text file data from the following link: http://www.manythings.org/anki/ Note, you will also need to change the name of the text file the script reads if you want to use a different language.

 I hope you enjoy it!